Occasionally, I do stuff for Halloween. I might do a picture, or write a story, or both. This year is both . . . almost.

 Serena looked at her granddaughter.
 Despite her assurance to Bones, this was a delicate moment.
 She remembered her own mother introducing her to The Art, to Bones, to a legacy that went back more than a thousand years.

 Serena opened the box she had carried and removed two figures, one of a man and one of a woman.
 Each figure stood approximately eight inches tall and felt heavier than one might assume from looking at them.
 They were made of stitched leather and loosely filled with heavy, glossy, and partly magnetic fine black sand gathered from a placer deposit in Arelat — now the western part of Switzerland — around the year one thousand AD.
-The leather itself was of more recent manufacture but still more than one hundred years old, with a patina shine that gave it a nice glow.
+The leather itself was younger but still more than one hundred years old, with a patina shine that gave it a nice glow.
 The stitching allowed for the joints to flex such that the figures looked like rag dolls as Serena placed them on the sofa between herself and Jody.

 Jody stared at the figures.
 She wanted to touch them, to hold them.
 She wanted to hug them as if they held a deep connection to her instead of being two dolls that she had never set eyes on before now.
 And then Grandma Serena’s voice intruded into her awareness, but not to distract her from the figures, but to help Jody bond with them, with their history.